forestgrape/coronavirus/1_introduction/illustrative_resources.md

 #### Highlighted
 * The ACE2 receptor is expressed on ciliated epithelial cells.
 This differentiation is dynamic and is lost when submerged.
-* According to the ACE2 expression, Sars-Cov-1 infects mainly well differentiated ciliated airway epithelia cells. // Differentiated cells in the airways have a fast renewal time which makes longer lasting adverse effects or even permanent damage very unlikely (except for severe cases and/or when the immune system fails other cells can get infected)
+* According to the ACE2 expression, Sars-Cov-1 infects mainly well differentiated ciliated airway epithelia cells. // Differentiated cells in the airways have a fast renewal time which makes longer lasting adverse effects or even permanent damage very unlikely for SARS-CoV-2 infection in the airways (except for severe cases and/or when the immune system fails other cells can get infected)
-* Sars-Cov-1 virions are mainly released on the apical cell side. //So the SARS lives on the surface of respiratory tract and not within tissues.
+* Sars-Cov-1 virions are mainly released on the apical cell side. //-> the SARS viruses live on the surface of respiratory tract and not within tissues.

 #### Usage Here
 [Summary and full citation](../2_biological/coronavirus.md#summary-jia-2005) on the coronavirus page, where this paper provides insight to [Respiratory Tract Tropism of Coronaviruses](../2_biological/coronavirus.md#respiratory-tract-tropism)